 Haein…. where are you now?

 It was the first time I felt a spark with someone that day in the kitchen, and while we didn’t do much besides cooking, something felt different, a sensation I’ve never felt before.
-But before I had the chance to get closer, you were already gone.
+But before I had gotten closer, you were already gone.
 You had just moved into the neighbourhood, so how come you left just as fast as you stole my heart?
 It’s like a reminder, once again, I lose everything before I even grasp it.
 I feel like we could’ve been so much more, but now you are just another memory of a fleeting emotion, one I don’t think I’ll have the chance to experience again.

 Tick tick tick-